Course Name: Button Hole Short Course

 Value: 9/10, just $10 for adults, Button Hole offers all kinds of discounts, most impressive a $1 deal to “Button Hole Kids.”

 Blue 27 972 25.5 N/A

 White 27 651 24.3 N/A

 Hole Descriptions: Most of these holes require nothing more than a wedge, but I will point to several highlights.
 The 2nd hole is the second longest on the course at 134 yards and is next to the driving range.
 Despite a large net, many balls still find their way onto this hole making it both dangerous and hard to find your ball.
 The 3rd hole is notable for its mat teebox as well as a carry over wasteland.
 The 7th hole plays straight downhill at 110 yards while the 8th is the best on the course.
-At 140 yards, this hole is both the longest and most scenic, requiring a well struck iron over water on the right side of the green.
+At 142 yards, this signature hole is both the longest and most scenic, requiring a well struck iron over water.

 General Comments: Button Hole is also a Teaching Center and has great practice facilities.
 The green is large and allows chipping and the range is arguably the best in Providence.
 The pace of play was good when I played, and should be good given how short the course is.